lamaxko/Pairs-Trading-Strategy/README.md

 - `DataHelpers.py`: Functions to handle and manipulate data.
 - `ModuleHelpers.py`: General utility functions that support various aspects of the strategies.
 - `PlotHelpers.py`: Functions that assist in plotting the outputs within the visualization notebooks.

-## Backtesting (IN PROGRESS NOT FINISHED)

-Backtesting evaluates the performance of the three Methods over multiple overlapping periods (12-month calibration and 6-month trading period):

-- `EvalBacktest.ipynb`: Notebook that utilizes the functions from the `Methods` folder to perform backtesting.

 ---